“Rehireable” is the correct and widely accepted spelling, while “rehirable” is less common and often avoided.

 Put together, rehireable literally means “capable of being hired again.”

-It is widely used in HR, corporate, and employment-related contexts.
+It widely used in HR, corporate, and employment-related contexts.
 The word emphasizes the eligibility of a former employee to return to their previous workplace.

 Historical Background